-• Confidential advising is available at no cost to covered employees seeking information, guidance, and assistance with drafting claims.
+- Confidential advising is available at no cost to covered employees seeking information, guidance, and assistance with drafting claims. - A claim alleging a violation of the CAA must be filed with the OCWR within 180 days of the date of the violation. - If a claim passes a preliminary review by a hearing officer, employees may either pursue a non-judicial administrative hearing process with the OCWR or file a civil suit in federal court.
+Some advantages to using the OCWR's administrative hearing process instead of filing a civil suit is that the OCWR process is efficient, confidential, and there are no filing fees, yet it still provides an independent review of the claim with the same remedies available as in court. - If a claim does not pass the preliminary review, employees may still file a case in federal district court.
+Mediation is available upon request and by agreement of all the parties.

-- A claim alleging a violation of the CAA must be filed with the OCWR within 180 days of the date of the violation. - If a claim passes a preliminary review by a hearing officer, an employee may either pursue a non-judicial administrative hearing process with the OCWR or file a civil suit in federal court.
-Some advantages to using the OCWR's administrative hearing process instead of filing a civil suit is that the OCWR process is efficient, confidential, and there are no filing fees, yet it still provides an independent review of the claim and can order the same remedies as a court. - If a claim does not pass the preliminary review, an employee may still file a case in federal district court.
-Mediation is available upon request and by agreement of the parties. - At any time during the ADR process an employee may designate, at their own expense, an attorney or other representative to represent them in the matter.
+• At any time during the ADR process, employees may designate, at their own expense, an attorney or other representative to represent them in the matter.